forta-network/docs/docs/cli.md

 ## info

 Inspect the state of your bot.
 This command prints the bot's IPFS metadata to the console as well as recent bot events.
-The default `agentId` is read from `forta.config.json` unless specified.
+The default `botId` is read from `forta.config.json` unless specified.

 Bot events include: